 A portable waste tank provides you with some additional storage capacity if you fill up your black water tank.
 As mentioned earlier, it’s sometimes permissible to discharge grey water into the ground, but black water discharge is always forbidden (and simply impolite).

-Some expansion tanks are made to fit inside your RV or attach to the exterior RV body.
-Some larger expansion tanks have wheels suitable for highway use so that you can drag them behind your RV.
+Some expansion tanks are made to fit inside your recreational vehicle or attach to the exterior body.
+Some larger expansion tanks have wheels suitable for highway use so that you can drag them behind your vehicle.

 Where to Fill Your Fresh Water Tank

 Simply put, boondocking is camping in areas without water and sewer hookups.

 You will frequently need to connect your RV plumbing system to the city water supply.
 Sometimes you will do this to refill your potable water tank in between boondocking trips.
 Sometimes you will be camping at a site that has a city water connection source.